farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_10_Lab8_Ex2_Configure_Azure_AD.md

 # Learning Path 10 - Lab 8 - Exercise 2 - Configure Azure AD for Intune

-In this exercise you will activate automatic client enrollment to Intune for Mobile Device Management (MDM).
-This will enable you to manage mobile device access and set policies for restricting access to devices unless certain actions are adopted, such as strong passwords and screen timeouts.
+In this exercise you will activate automatic client enrollment to Intune for Mobile Device Management (MDM) for all Windows 10 and later devices.
+This will enable you to manage mobile device access and set policies for restricting access to Windows 10 and later devices unless certain actions are adopted, such as strong passwords and screen timeouts.

 ### Task 1: Integrate Azure AD with Intune